cisco/ChezScheme/IMPLEMENTATION.md

 doesn't refer to the result values.
 The `kill` dummy instruction can be used with `set!` to indicate that a variable is trashed, but the `kill` is discarded after register allocation.
-It's also possible for an insstruction to produce results in multiple registers.
+It's also possible for an instruction to produce results in multiple registers.
 So, besides using dummy arguments and `kill`, an instruction form can have a `info-kill*-live*` record attached to it, which lists the `kill*` variables that the expression effectively assigns and the `live*`